JeffValenti/SME/docs/content/developer.rst

 Test Data
 =========

-VALD3 generated data files for :func:`test_vald` using parameters in the following table.
+Test data for :func:`test_vald` were generated using the VALD3 `extract stellar` feature and the following parameter values.

 =====================  ========  ========  ========  ========
 VALD job date          12/30/18  12/30/18  12/30/18  12/30/18